DanielGiljam/tanstack-query-with-orbitjs/apps/degree-thesis/docs/06-method.md

 -   ORM capabilities

+    -   **Relationship tracking**

+        The solution "understands" relationships in your data.

     -   **"Live queries"**

         The solution provides a mechanism to listen for when the result of a query for data changes.